-The following table provides certain information concerning any common share purchase options, stock awards or equity incentive plan awards held by each of our named executive officers that were outstanding as of December 31, 2022.
-The number of shares of common stock referred to in this "Executive Compensation" section gives effect to the one-for 100 share reverse stock split that we effectuated on November 3, 2022, unless the context clearly indicates otherwise.
+The following table provides certain information concerning any common share purchase options, stock awards or equity incentive plan awards held by each of our named executive officers that were outstanding as of December 31, 2023.
+The number of shares of common stock referred to in this "Executive Compensation" section gives effect to the one-for-100 reverse stock split that we effectuated on November 3, 2022, unless the context clearly indicates otherwise.
+On August 21, 2023, the Board of Directors approved a one - for - 25 reverse stock split of its issued and outstanding shares of common stock and a proportional adjustment to the existing conversion ratios for each series of the Company's preferred stock.

-Option Awards Stock A wards Name Number of Securities Underlying Unexercised Options(#) Exercisable Number of Securities Underlying Unexercised Options(#) Unexercisable Equity Incentive Plan Awards: Number of Securities Underlying Unexercised Unearned Options (#) otion Exercise Price (S) Option Expiration Date Number of Shares or Units of Stock That Have Not Vested (#) Market Value of Shares or Units of Stock That Have Not Vested Equity Incentive Plan Awards: Number of Unearned Shares, Units or Other Rights That Have Not Equity Incentive Plan Awards: Market or Payout Value of Unearned Shares, Units or Other Rights That Have Not John "Hil" Davis 21,440 18,909 2,531 \$ 421.88 May-23 Laura Dowling 4,640 3,968 672 \$ 408.94 May-23 Reid Yeoman 1,760 1,354 406 \$ 396.31 May-23
+O otion Awards Stock A wards

+Name John "Hil" Davis Number of Securities Underlying Unexercised Options(#) Exercisable 858 Number of Securities Underlying Unexercised Options(#) Unexercisable 756 Equity Incentive Plan Awards: Number of Securities Underlying Unexercised Unearned Options (#) 101 \$ on Exercise Price (\$) 10,547 Option Expiration Date May-31 Number of Shares or Units of Stock That Have Not Vested (#) Market Value of Shares or Units of Stock That Have Not Vested Equity Incentive Plan Awards: Number of Unearned Shares, Units or Other Rights That Have Not Vested Equity Incentive Plan Awards: Market or Payout Value of Uncearned Shares, Units or Other Rights That Have Not Vested

+Reid Yeoman 70 54 36 \$ 9,908 May-31